Sorry, there are no matching results

 As things stand the legislation doesn’t say that a client will be liable if it gets a decision wrong.
 It will however be liable if it hasn’t taken reasonable care or if it fails to respond adequately to a contractor's appeal within the 45-day time limit.

 There is no statutory definition of ‘reasonable care’, although HMRC has released guidance on this topic in the past.
-If the client has taken external advice or used HMRC’s tool, then it will be very difficult for HMRC to prove lack of care.
+If the client has taken external advice, then it will be very difficult for HMRC to prove lack of care.

 This leaves the agency (as the fee payer) as the obvious target for HMRC.